Bib7/Imersaoalura-1/README.md

 ### Dataset > IMDB Movies Dataset

-You can check out the current file around it at [Aqui está o nome do meu arquivo](./caminho/do/arquivo.extensao) and the analysis logic here [Aqui está o nome do meu arquivo](./caminho/do/arquivo.extensao)
+You can check out the current file around it at [IMDB DataSet](./Imersaolaura-1/imdb_top_1000.csv.extensao) and the analysis logic here [Aqui está o nome do meu arquivo](./caminho/do/arquivo.extensao)